Work-in-prog/bookmark_GPS/README.md

 ## Approach
 Our approach to this app was to first give our ideas and see what we could agree on as a group.
-The next step was finding what project management tool we wanted to use and distributing task amongst each other
+The next step was finding what project management tool we wanted to use to distribute task amongst each other.

 ## Challenges
 Working in groups has challenges.
 Trying work around everyone's schedule is hard.
-GIT GIT GIT GIT was the biggest challenges of them all.
+Working with the google map api had to be our biggest challenge.
+Reading the documentation and implementing it was no easy task.
+GIT GIT GIT GIT  came in a close second.
 We ran into so many conflicts and problems with the teams seeing changes that other team members were making.
-Working with the google map api comes in a strong second place with challenges.
-Reading the documentation and implementing it was no easy task.
+Eventually things got better and we got the hang of it.

 ## Technologies Used